UWPCE-PythonCert/PythonCertDevel/_sources/modules/Exceptions.rst.txt

     except ValueError:
         print("Input must be an integer, try again.")

-This is particularly helpful for things like converting to a float -- much more complicated to check -- and all that logic is already in theh ``float()`` constructor
+This is particularly helpful for things like converting to a float -- much more complicated to check -- and all that logic is already in the ``float()`` constructor.

 Or let the Exception be raised if you can't handle it.